 --enable-weak-symbols - Use weak symbols for MPI/PMPI routines.
 This uses weak symbols, if available, for the profiling interface (default)

 --enable-debug - Enable support for debuggers to access message queues user's program is built with certain compilers

-- Enable printing of a call stack when MPI and the --enable-traceback errors can start an xterm running a debugger).
+- Enable printing of a call stack when MPI and the --enable-traceback

 (currently only some versions of gcc are supported).